codebymini/LoopWorkspace/Scripts/LocalizationInstructions.md

 After each submodule, if any differences are detected, the script pauses with the summary of files changed and allows time to do detailed review (in another terminal).
 Hit return when ready to continue the script.

 Examine the diffs for each submodule to make sure they are appropriate.

-> In earlier tests, there are some changes that are primarily white space, so I did not commit those.
-See question 2 in [Open questions and notes](#open-questions-and-notes).

-> Go ahead and prepare the white space diffs as PR for final review.

 ### Commit Submodule Changes and Create PRs